Juniper/contrail-infra-doc/source/admin/monitoring.rst

 CI monitoring solution consists of several parts:

+* Prometheus as the main system and service monitoring tool
+* Alertmanager as the alerting toolkit
 * Grafana for data visualization
 * Graphite as a metrics storage
 * Zuul reporters for reporting information about jobs status